getodk/docs/odk1-src/central-users.rst

    .. image:: /img/central-users/app-users-created.png

-That App User has now been created and granted access to use their mobile device to list, download, and submit to all :doc:`available forms <central-forms-lifecycle>` on the server.
+That App User has now been created and granted access to use their mobile device to list, download, and submit to all :ref:`available forms <central-forms-lifecycle>` on the server.
 To do so, however, their mobile device will have to get set up with the new account.
 That is what the QR Code you see on this screen is for.
 Read on to the next section to find out how to use it.

 .. _central-users-app-configure: